 - Should be signed by a Fordham employee or department.

 Forward any suspicious email to IT Service Desk.

 For more information about phishing and spam, including current known activity at Fordham, subscribe to the Fordham SecureIT blog.

 Our online information security awareness training for employees covers phishing and other threats.
-Take this training to deepen your understanding of phishing and broaden your general knowledge of security awareness.
-To access the courses, log in to Terranova - Security Awareness in the academic section under My Apps in the portal, fordham.edu.
+This training will deepen your understanding of phishing and broaden your general security awareness knowledge.
+To access the course, log in to the Terranova app from the My Apps tab in the fordham.edu portal.